Conformal invariance of double random currents I: identification of the limit: Preliminaries on discrete models

 \subsection{A coupling between the primal and dual double random current}

-In this section we discuss the joint coupling of the double random current on a primal graph and the double random current on the dual graph together with a height function that restricts to both the nesting field of the primal and the dual random current.
+Let $G=(V,E)$ be a graph as in Section~\ref{subsec:2cvg_gff}.
+In this section we discuss the joint coupling of the double random current on $G$ and the double random current on the dual graph $G^*$ together with a height function that restricts to both the nesting field of the primal and the dual random current (see Fig.~\ref{fig:MC} for an illustration).
 The coupling constants for the dual model satisfy the Kramers--Wannier duality relation

-We note that if $J_e=J^*_{e^*}=1$ for all $e$, and $\beta=\beta_c$, $\beta^*=\beta_c$ (the critical point is self dual).
+We note that if $J_e=J^*_{e^*}=1$ for all $e$, and $\beta=\beta_c$, then $\beta^*=\beta_c$ (the critical point is self dual).
 Properties of this coupling will be used in Section~\ref{sec:bah} to identify the scaling limit of the boundaries of the double random current clusters.
 We will provide a proof of this result at the end of Section~\ref{sec:DD} using a relation with the dimer model.

-\begin{theorem}[Master coupling] One can couple the following objects: \begin{enumerate} \item a double random current model $\n$ with free boundary conditions on the primal graph $G=(V,E)$, together with i.i.d.\ $\pm1$-valued spins $(\tau_{\mathcal C}:\mathcal C\in\mathfrak C(\n))$ associated to each cluster of $\n$,
+\begin{theorem}[Master coupling] One can couple the following objects: \begin{enumerate} \item[i)] a double random current $\n$ with free boundary conditions on the primal graph $G=(V,E)$, together with i.i.d.\ $\pm1$-valued spins $(\tau_{\mathcal C}:\mathcal C\in\mathfrak C(\n))$ associated to each cluster of $\n$,